Matrix factorizations via Koszul duality: Graded matrix factorizations

 where $E_i$ is the subspace of $E$ on which $\C^*$ acts by $\lambda^i$.
 With this notation we have

 Then the $\Z$-graded $k$-linear dual operation $D$ defines an equivalence

 between dg categories.

-\paragraph \textbf{$\Z$-graded Koszul duality.} From the above discussion, we would like to understand the curved Koszul duality for the $\Z$-graded curved coalgebra $C_M\sharp G$.
-Motivated by the discussion in the orbifold case, we consider the algebra $\Omega(C_M)\sharp G$.
-We define a $\Z$-grading on $\Omega(C_M)\sharp G$ as follows.
-The homogeneous elements are of the form
+\paragraph{$\Z$-graded curved Koszul duality.} The next step is to understand the curved Koszul duality for the $\Z$-graded curved coalgebra $C_M\sharp G$.
+This is easily accomplished by matching the degrees.
+For this we define a $\Z$-grading on $\Omega C_M\sharp G$ that matches with the new $\Z$-grading on $C_M\sharp G$.
+The homogeneous elements in $\Omega C_M\sharp G$ are of the form

 for some character $\chi_j$ of the group $G$.
 Its degree is defined by

 where the integer $i\in [0,d-1]$ is defined by